Hykiinyte/BEAR-e-controller/README.md

 Remember to ask Sanjoe if there are snacks at the competition.

-And then check with Lucas about the fifty shades of noise.
+And then check with Lucas about the fifty levels of noise.